 - The office of International Studies will gather more of your information including your ability to bear the cost of your stay [usually calculated based on cost of living statistics of the state]

-- After you have proved the ability to sustain your stay, they will issue to a J-1 visa.
+- After you have proved the ability to sustain your stay, they will issue you a J-1 visa.

 - As a J-1 scholar, you can also work on campus for up to 30 hours per week.

 - Your spouse can also accompany you on a J-2 visa if you can prove your ability to pay the cost of his or her stay.